CompAndSave/hugo-decap-cas/content/posts/how-to-reduce-printing-costs-top-10-low-cost-printing-tips.md

 **Step 4:** Follow the on-screen instructions for manual duplex printing if necessary.
 For automatic duplex printing, simply click Print to start the job.

+## How To Cut Printing Costs: Additional Tips

+Still need more tips on how to cut printing costs?
+Well, Here are five additional things you can do to save money and reduce your printing expenses:

+### Tip #6 - Use Ink-Friendly Fonts

+When printing, choose fonts that use less ink and print at a lower resolution to save money.
+Some fonts, like Calibri and Century Gothic, use more ink than others, based on a font test done by Toner Buzz. *(**Note:** The fonts are written in their respective font styles.)*

 [](https://www.compandsave.com/top-5-cheap-toner-cartridges)